taw00/writing-resources/Documents/on-fonts.md

 </div>

-#### [Cursive Script](https://en.wikipedia.org/wiki/List_of_typefaces#Script), Brush, Calligraphic, Handwriting, Other
+#### [Cursive Script](https://en.wikipedia.org/wiki/List_of_typefaces#Script), Fancy, Brush, Calligraphic, Handwriting, Other

 Cursive.
 There's a whole group of fonts that mimic hand-printed text, scripted text, and calligraphy.
 These fall into what some call the "cursive" font grouping.
 It's a terrible category name, but it hints at what may be included.

 _**Cursive examples:**_
-TeX Gyre Choral (Zapf Chancery-like), Architects Daughter, Steve Hand, SMonohand, Grand Hotel, Serafettin Cartoon, Isabella, Chilanka
+TeX Gyre Choral (Zapf Chancery-like), Architects Daughter, Steve Hand, SMonohand, Grand Hotel, Serafettin Cartoon, Isabella, Chilanka, Blokletters Viltstift (comic sans-like)

 Other character fonts.
 There a lot of subcategories that I am not going to spell out, but for now we'll call them "other."
 Art decco, block-characters .&nbsp;.&nbsp;. all those characters that are text but very specialized and not organic (hand-written).